a-roberts/openshift42/README.md

 ```
 even with a manually enhanced ClusterRole.

-**Pods come up great with the official Knative Serverless 1.0.0 operator so let's try that for now.**
+**Pods come up great with the official Knative Serverless 1.0.0 operator but I hear this won't work - so here's the problem.**

 - [x] **Knative Eventing-Contrib** 0.8 installed directly: